 From here, it’s about half an hour back up to the top.
-It’s taken us just over three and a half hours to cover ten kilometres.
-We saw five people in total during the walk, including a couple we had a chat to enjoying lunch at Lost World Lookout, so it’s a good weekend alternative to the busier Blue Mountain routes.
-Definitely not the most scenic of walks you could do, but nice views, interesting rock formations and some physically challenging sections of track.
+It’s taken us just over three and a half hours to cover just under ten kilometres.
+We saw five people in total during the Martins Lookout to Lost World Lookout bushwalk, including a couple with whom we had a chat while enjoying lunch at Lost World Lookout.
+The lack of crowds makes Martins Lookout to Lost World is a good weekend alternative to many of the more popular Blue Mountain routes.
+Definitely not the most scenic of walks you could do, but some nice views, interesting rock formations and a few physically challenging sections of track.

 More information on Martins Lookout to Lost World Lookout